luiul/sql-bootcamp/README.md

 ## 7.7.
 JOIN Challenges

-**Challenge**: California sales tax laws have changed and we need to alert our customers to this through email.
+**Challenge**: California sales tax laws have changed and we need to alert our customers of this through email.
 What are the emails of the customers who live in California?

 ```sql
 -- task: what are the emails of the customers that live in California